MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/switch-to-monthly-enterprise-channel.md

 With the release of the [Monthly Enterprise Channel](../overview-update-channels.md#monthly-enterprise-channel-overview) for the Microsoft 365 Apps, we offer organizations a new option to balance monthly feature adoption with a longer support lifetime and faster quality update adoption.
 This article will walk you through the steps to move all or some of your devices from their current update channel to Monthly Enterprise Channel.
 There are several ways how to [perform a channel change](../change-update-channels.md), this article will focus on using Microsoft Endpoint Configuration Manager.
 The following steps assume that you manage your devices as well as [Microsoft 365 Apps client updates](https://docs.microsoft.com/deployoffice/manage-microsoft-365-apps-updates-configuration-manager) with Configuration Manager.

-The article will show the individual steps aligned to the following common approach of mocing devices from Semi-Annual Enterprise Channel (SAEC) to Monthly Enterprise Channel (MEC):
+The article will show the individual steps aligned to the following common approach of moving devices from Semi-Annual Enterprise Channel to Monthly Enterprise Channel:
-- Devices have Microsoft 365 Apps Semi-Annual Enterprise Channel (SAEC) installed and are member of [two dynamic collections](/build-dynamic-lean-configuration-manager.md): "SAEC devices" and "Microsoft 365 Apps devices"
+- Devices have Microsoft 365 Apps Semi-Annual Enterprise Channel installed and are members of [two dynamic collections](/build-dynamic-lean-configuration-manager.md): "SAEC devices" and "Microsoft 365 Apps devices"
-- Admin creates and deploys an application to change the assigned update channel to MEC using the "SAEC devices" collection
+- Admin creates and deploys an application to change the assigned update channel to Monthly Enterprise Channel using the "SAEC devices" collection
-- Admin deploys Microsoft 365 Apps Update for MEC channel to collection "Microsoft 365 Apps devices"
+- Admin deploys Microsoft 365 Apps Update for Monthly Enterprise Channel to collection "Microsoft 365 Apps devices"
 - Device executes application and updates Click-to-Run configuration with the newly assigned update channel
 - During next [Software Updates Deployment Evaluation Cycle](https://docs.microsoft.com/mem/configmgr/sum/understand/software-updates-introduction#scan-for-software-updates-compliance-process) the Click-to-Run service will use [COM interface](https://docs.microsoft.com/office/client-developer/shared/manageability-applications-with-the-office-365-click-to-run-installer) to download update from distribution point and install build from new channel.
 - Device now runs on new channel